Is it good to release a lot of music?

 Put out all the quality tracks you have, and over time you'll see HUGE growth in your streaming numbers.

 #2.
 Improve your sound much faster

-The best way to improve your music is to practise, as the phrase goes!
+The best way to improve your music is to practice, as the phrase goes!

 Artists are in the same boat.
-The more you practise releasing, the more proficient you get.
+The more you practice releasing, the more proficient you get.

 Learning new producing techniques can only be done by releasing music regularly.

 To get better at making music, you have to keep putting out new material.
 This feedback is crucial for developing your artist's voice.

 Not only that, leverage your release of music to grow a following and establish a relationship with your listeners!